mardeldev/mardel-news-network/README.md

 1. Test that getNewsArticle makes the external data call.
 2. Test that a successful request returns the correct data.
 3. Test that an unsuccessful request returns the error.
-4. Test that the correct article is chosen when a viewing an article summary page.
+4. Test that the correct article is chosen when viewing an article summary page.